Suspect posted image of 'Born to Kill' shirt

 The investigation

+Investigators believe Pagourtzis acted alone, a law enforcement official told CNN on Saturday.

+Earlier, Abbott and other officials indicated that two other people were being interviewed to see whether they were involved.
+But authorities now believe those two were not connected to the crime, the official said.

-Investigators were searching a trailer nearby where it is believed explosive devices were assembled, according to a law enforcement source, who says a pressure cooker has been found.
+Investigators were searching a trailer nearby where it is believed explosive devices were assembled, according to a law enforcement source, who says a pressure cooker was found.

-Explosive devices are also found in surrounding areas.
+Explosive devices also were found in surrounding areas.
 Speaking at a news conference, Abbott said the suspect's vehicle will be searched once a warrant is obtained.

-Sources said a second person was taken into custody but was not the shooter.